securityCFS/securityCFS.github.io/_pages/cv.md

 * **Generative Models for Motion:** Text-to-Motion Synthesis, Diffusion Models for Trajectory Planning, World Models
 * **Autonomous Systems:** End-to-End Robot Learning, Sim-to-Real Transfer, Research Automation Workflows

-**Doctoral Research Vision**

-My doctoral research aims to develop an end-to-end, deployable model for humanoid robots, enabling autonomous decision-making and task completion.
-My proposed architecture emulates a biological brain, comprising a high-level "cortical" system for reasoning and a low-level "cerebellar" system for motor control.

-* **The Goal: A Hierarchical Brain for Autonomous Humanoids:** I propose a novel architecture where a Vision-Language Model (VLM) acts as the slow-response "Brain" for task reasoning and strategic planning, while a Diffusion-RL hybrid model acts as the high-frequency "Cerebellum" for agile motor execution.

-* **The "Cerebellum" (Achieved):** My GBC and GBC Diffusion frameworks have successfully implemented this "Cerebellum".
-GBC provides the robust, low-level imitation learning policy, while GBC Diffusion serves as an efficient planner, generating long-horizon, physically-plausible motions.

-* **The "Brain" (Ongoing Research):** My current research focuses on developing high-level reasoning systems.
-This work investigates how to translate vision-language model outputs into actionable commands for robotic systems, creating complete learning loops that integrate human feedback and environmental interaction.

-* **Future Work (The PhD Trajectory):** My doctoral research will extend current frameworks from locomotion to complex manipulation tasks, with the goal of achieving unified embodied decision-making capabilities for autonomous humanoid systems.

 **Research Contributions & Technical Details**

 * **AnyBipe Framework:** Developed a fully automated, end-to-end pipeline to streamline the entire robot learning workflow.
 This framework accelerates research by leveraging LLMs for automated reward design, training supervision, and sim-to-real validation.